Gainsborough melodramas: Style

 Many of the films make use of chiaroscuro lighting and mildly expressionist imagery, influenced by the earlier style of German cinema.
 The producer Edward Black played a major role in overseeing a number of the earlier films.
 Later, Sydney Box became head of production at Gainsborough.
 The films were made either at Gainsborough's Islington Studios or the larger Lime Grove Studios in Shepherd's Bush.

 Following the end of the war, the films began to make losses at the box office as they fell out of fashion.
 To try to re-kindle interest, Jassy, the only Gainsborough melodrama made in Technicolor was released in 1947; however, it was not successful and this marked the official end of the Gainsborough melodrama period.
 Sydney Box, who had taken over at Gainsborough Pictures in 1946, hoped to move away from melodramas to social realism, but subsequent films that followed Jassy, such as Good-Time Girl, When the Bough Breaks, and Boys in Brown bore a resemblance to the old Gainsborough melodrama formula.

+Attempts at Revival

+There have been attempts to revive the success of the Gainsborough melodramas, including The Gypsy and the Gentleman, but they have been unsuccessful.